Michael Rapaport: Personal life

 In 2000, Rapaport married writer and producer Nichole Beattie.
 They have two sons.
 They divorced in 2007.

 In 2005, Rapaport wrote an article for Jane magazine about having to evict the actress Natasha Lyonne from a property he was renting to her during a period of heavy drug use on her part.
 The two have since reconciled and remain friends.

 In 2016, Rapaport married his long time girlfriend, actress Kebe Dunn.

-In June 2018, Rapaport, while on an American Airlines flight from Houston to Los Angeles, stopped another passenger from opening an emergency door mid-flight.
+In June 2018, while on an American Airlines flight from Houston to Los Angeles, Rapaport stopped another passenger attempting to open an emergency door mid-flight.